I don't have this Pafen but the answer is YES.

 trochanter, down to the mid-thigh.

-The obturator nerve arises from L2-L4, descends through the psoas muscle, runs around the pelvis in close
+The obturator nerve arises from L2-L4, descends through the

 proximity to the obturator internus muscle and obturator vessels, and leaves the pelvis via the obturator